Shockshwat/Stremio-shell-ng-MacOs/README.md

 Stremio-shell-ng-MacOs is a web wrapper for the Stremio application on macOS.
 This was made due to lack of support of Stremio v5 on MacOs and I couldn't really find much differences between v5 and the web version.

+NOTE: Only M1 macs are supported, Intel versions need a custom electron binary to play all videos which itself needs an intel mac, 150GB free space and 3 days of time.

 ## Build Instructions

-To install Stremio-shell-ng-MacOs, follow these steps:
+To build Stremio-shell-ng-MacOs, follow these steps:

 1. Clone the repository:
    ```bash